familyfriendlymikey/blender-vse/README.md

 - You can really animate any value.
 - It's easiest to animate with the auto keyframe option enabled.
 - Graph editor.
+- Default is bezier, `t` to change selected.
+- In graph editor, `v` to change handle type.

 ## Scenes
 - Full copy scene.